stolostron/rhacm-docs/security/create_iam_policy.md

 1. Log in to your cluster from the console.
 2. From the navigation menu, click **Govern risk**.
 3. Click **Create policy**.
-4. Enter or select the apapropriate values for the following fields:
+4. Enter or select the appropriate values for the following fields:
   * Name
   * Specifications
   * Cluster selector